Apothor/Codecademy/Code Challenges/04.  Reverse Words/README.md

 ## Intermediate difficulty

 > The string in question now has punctuation, for example `“Hello world!”` and `“With you, be May the Fourth”` Write a function to reverse the order of words, but keep the punctuation in place.
-For example, turn `"Hello world!"` into `“world Hello!”` and `“With you, be May the Fourth.”` to <“Fourth the, May be you With.”>
+For example, turn `"Hello world!"` into `“world Hello!”` and `“With you, be May the Fourth.”` to `“Fourth the, May be you With.”`

 In the case of multiple consecutive punctuation marks or multiple consecutive whitespace characters, deal with them as you see fit.

-This week, our easy level challenge is a little easier than normal, so only submissions at intermediate level and above will be eligible to “win” this challenge.

 ## Hard Difficulty